Search Engine Optimization

 All this fancy new search functionality is powered by something called RankBrain.
 As Greg Corrado, senior research scientist at Google put it, the way RankBrain thinks can be summed up thusly: “That phrase seems like something I’ve seen in the past, so I’m going to assume that you meant this.”

-Using machine learning — a tech buzzword that refers to computer programs designed to teach themselves new things — RankBrain takes into account your previous searches, everyone else’s previous searches, what you click on, and what seems to be popular to deliver you the most relevant results.
+Using machine learning — a tech buzzword that refers to computer programs designed to teach themselves new things based on crunching huge amounts of data and looking for patterns — RankBrain takes into account your previous searches, everyone else’s previous searches, what you click on, and what seems to be popular to deliver you the most relevant results.

 That’s why some search queries return Maps listings, some return Wikipedia pages, some return dictionary definitions, and some return sports scores.
 RankBrain has noticed that most of the people who search for “rockies” are interested in the baseball team, not the mountain range, so it’s making an educated guess that you’d like to know the score or the time of the next game and delivering that info right up front — sometimes even in the search bar before you hit enter.